priyankrawat/chromeExtension/README.md

 # ChromeExtension
 A very basic chromeExtension.

-# In case you dont know how to upload an extension on chrome
+# Upload the extension.
-https://www.youtube.com/watch?v=oswjtLwCUqg
+First  download the folder and follow this video(if you dont know the procedure). https://www.youtube.com/watch?v=oswjtLwCUqg